All Battlefield 6 maps at launch

 (Image credit: EA)

-Empire State consists of a highly vertical urban map set in Brooklyn with lots of tall buildings and narrow confrontations, where enemies are often firing up or down at each other.
+The Empire State map is a highly vertical urban map set in Brooklyn, with lots of tall buildings and narrow spaces where enemies are often firing up or down at each other.

 Manhattan Bridge